canton-network/wallet/docs/wallet-gateway/signing-providers/index.md

 ## Available Providers

-Each signing provider can be explicitly disabled by setting its corresponding environment variable to `true`:

-- `WALLET_KERNEL_SIGNING_DISABLED`
-- `PARTICIPANT_SIGNING_DISABLED`
-- `FIREBLOCKS_SIGNING_DISABLED`
-- `BLOCKDAEMON_SIGNING_DISABLED`
-- `DFNS_SIGNING_DISABLED`
-- `SECUROSYS_SIGNING_DISABLED`

-External signing providers are available only when all of their required environment variables are set.
-An opt-out variable takes precedence over the provider's other configuration.
+Each signing provider has an `enable` property in the root-level `signingProviders` of Wallet Gatetay config. configuration block.
+Providers default to enabled, while external providers are available only when their required environment variables and config properties are also set.
+Legacy non-secret environment variables remain supported as deprecated fallbacks when the corresponding config value is omitted.

 ## Wallet Gateway (Internal)